sam-coleman/covid-project/Team-Report.md

 ![](Team-Report_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

-Some geographic trends can be seen in the map data, including
+Some geographic trends can be seen in the map data, including relatively longer-duration mask mandates and lower case rates on the West coast and in New England, as well as marginally higher case rates in the South and Midwest.
+The case rates appear well coupled with death rates per 100 000 on the West coast and large states like Texas, California, and Florida.
+Some states in the middle of the country, including Utah, Nebraska, and Tennessee, have a much smaller proportion of deaths compared with their cases.
+States that have a weak correlations between deaths and cases are a possible explanation for the lack of correlation between mask mandates and deaths.

 ## Future Exploration